-Address other academic problems, such as transfer credit evaluation, class scheduling, course requirements etc., with the office originating the information.
-If this fails to bring about a satisfactory answer or resolution, present your statement of the problem, preferably in writing, to the appropriate dean of the academic college.
-The dean, or someone designated by the dean, will meet with you and review the question or problem for you.
+Address other academic problems, such as transfer credit evaluation, class scheduling, program or degree requirements etc., with the office originating the information.
+If this fails to bring about a satisfactory answer or resolution, present your statement of the problem, preferably in writing, to the appropriate dean of the academic college or director of the appropriate office.
+The dean or director, or someone designated by the dean or director, will meet with you and review the question or problem for you.

 If this procedure does not resolve the issue, you may submit a written statement of the problem to the Provost/Vice President for Academic Affairs.
 The Provost/Vice President, or his designee, will meet with you and look further into the matter, and you may anticipate a written answer within 30 days.
 It may be important to review The Grade Grievance process, found here.